wilfavarin/aspire/README.md

 Follow the prompts in GitHub Desktop to complete the clone.
 You can see the published live site <a href="https://wilfavarin.github.io/aspire/">here</a>.

+## Testing

+The website was tested on an ongoing basis throughout the entire development process.
+Some iterations of layout were tried until the desired preferences were met.

+Google Chrome (version 76.0.3809.132) were used to audit and test the website on a different range of devices.
+Other browsers also used to test the display of the website includes Safari (version 12.1.2) and Mozilla Firefox (version 69.0).

+All HTML and CSS files were tested using the W3C Merkup validation service by following the steps below:
+1. Select and copy all contenta of a HTML/CSS file
+2. Go to the W3C Markup Validation Service
+3. Click on the "Validate by Direct Input tab"
+4. Paste the HTML/CSS into the box and click "Check" If any erros were found, they were fixed in the respective file.

 ### Technologies used

  <table>